How To Cook During COVID-19

 Admits the COVID-19 crisis, many restaurants are only doing take out and the grocery aisles are emptier than usual.
 It can be difficult to eat healthy, especially on a budget.
+Yet, there are safe and creative ways to cook during COVID-19.

-For most people, money is an important factor.
+Yes, thankfully there are plenty of recipes available online and YouTube tutorials for you to try out if you want to experiment.
+But for most people, money is an important factor.
 Many people are of work in this pandemic and it is a major factor as to what they will be eating.

 One of the most important aspects of eating healthy is to plan ahead and budget your meals.
 Without proper planning, it’s easy to slip up and order takeout or jump for a more expensive option.